DEFLEC12B for Google Earth (DeflecGE)

 and return to this page to learn more.

-It eliminates the need to input geodetic coordinates and displays the
+that eliminates the need to input geodetic coordinates and displays the

 deflection of the vertical and horizontal Laplace correction in a placemark balloon.